Quotas

 End Current Survey

-Although there are many termination settings available, there are two settings in particular that you may want to consider as you are using this quota action:
+Although there are many options available, there are 2 settings in particular that you may want to consider:

 - Do not record survey response: Selecting this option will prevent all over-quota responses from being recorded in your data, potentially saving you from using up unwanted responses.
-For more information on screening out respondents, see our Screen-Out Management page.
+Responses removed this way cannot be retrieved.
+For more information on screening out respondents, see Screen-Out Management.

 Prevent All New Survey Sessions